 Ada Blackjack’s diary is a testament to survival at its most basic.
 She records the daily needs of the body: the desperate hunt for food; Knight’s physical and psychological deterioration; the daily chores of laundry, sewing, and emptying the “slop bucket”; and the cycles of her menstrual period.
 She tracks her emotional state as well: her sorrow in being separated from Bennett; her pride in learning to hunt, kill game, and sew clothing to bring home to her family; and most of all, her fear and loneliness.
 Perhaps the most striking aspect of her story is that she began the trip with no experience or training in hunting and other survival skills that kept her alive; she started as the expedition’s seamstress and taught herself nearly everything else.
 Like so many Indigenous women before her, she survived both the harsh conditions of the Arctic and the separation from her son and family.
 According to Indigenous worldviews, she survived due to and was carried home by her deep-seated ancestral knowledge, including hunting, creating, and other essential skills.

 Ada Blackjack’s diary is part of the Dartmouth Library’s collections because of her relationship to the Wrangel Island expedition commissioned by Stefansson; the diary is one set of documents among over one hundred linear feet of archival materials from sixty years of his life as a polar explorer.
 We are now making the diary widely accessible to readers through the digitization of materials related to the Wrangel Island expedition.
 But, to whom does the diary belong?
 Ownership of cultural property is fraught.
-The intellectual rights are held in trust, given by her son to the University of Alaska Anchorage / Alaska Pacific University Consortium Library, and the physical object is “owned” by the Dartmouth Library as part of the Vilhjalmur Stefansson Papers.
+The physical object is “owned” by the Dartmouth Library as part of the Vilhjalmur Stefansson Papers.
 But the diary itself is a cultural artifact that points to varied legacies.
 It is a diary of a remarkable Indigenous woman interacting with white settlers attempting to exert imperialist designs on northern territories.
 In that regard, it clearly belongs to an Indigenous culture.
 Simultaneously, it is a document, written in English, of western expansion and exploration that is a partial result of Ada’s own alienation from the culture of her birth, as she was educated by Christian missionaries.
 It exists in both of these traditions, and is independent of neither.
 Perhaps it “belongs” to the legacy of a specific time and space influenced by conflicting cultural perspectives.
 Our reappropriation of it here -- to tell a story of exploration and imperialism -- offers an opportunity to delve into that entanglement, but it will never answer the question, “to whom does this diary belong.”

 Through a series of partnerships and initiatives, including the Mellon-funded Advancing Pathways for Long-term Collaboration project, the Dartmouth Library is working toward the responsible stewardship of Indigenous materials like Ada Blackjack’s diary in keeping with the Protocols for Native American Archival Materials.